EricOnasis/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Bye bye Betty Deletes the file betty
 9. Bye bye My first directory Removes my_first_directory
 10. Back to the future Changes working directory to the previous one
+11. Lists Lists Directories in current,working and parent working directory